 Saudi Arabia's GDP attributable to manufacturing activities is divided into oil refining and other manufacturing activities.
-For a description of Saudi Arabia's oil refining sector, see "Oil and Gas-Refining and Marketing".
-Based on preliminary figures for 2016, manufacturing activities (excluding oil refining) accounted for SAR 246.8 billion (U.S.\$65.8 billion), or 10.2 per cent., of Saudi Arabia's nominal GDP in the year ended 31 December 2016.
-Manufacturing activities (excluding oil refining) demonstrated a decline of 0.7 per cent. in real terms in the year ended 31 December 2016, compared to growth of 4.4 per cent., 6.3 per cent., 6.3 per cent. and 4.1 per cent. in real terms in the years ended 31 December 2015, 2014, 2013 and 2012, respectively, which was principally due to growth in the private manufacturing sector.
+For a description of Saudi Arabia's oil refining sector, see "-Oil and Gas-Refining and Marketing".
+Based on preliminary figures, manufacturing activities (excluding oil refining) accounted for SAR 134.3 billion (U.S.\$35.8 billion), or 9.2 per cent. of Saudi Arabia's nominal GDP in the six month period ended 30 June 2019 and SAR 270.5 billion (U.S.\$72.1 billion), or 9.2 per cent. of Saudi Arabia's nominal GDP in the six month period ended 30 June 2019 and SAR 270.5 billion (U.S.\$72.1 billion), or 9.2 per cent. of Saudi Arabia's nominal GDP in the year ended 31 December 2018.
+Manufacturing activities (excluding oil refining) declined by 1.1 per cent. in real terms in the six month periods ended 30 June 2019, and growth of 4.0 per cent. in real terms in the year ended 31 December 2018, a growth 1.0 per cent. in real terms in the year ended 31 December 2018, a growth 1.0 per cent. in real terms in the year ended 31 December 2018, a growth 1.0 per cent. in real terms in the year ended 31 December 2017, a decline of 0.7 per cent. in real terms in the year ended 31 December 2015 and 2014, respectively, which was principally due to growth in the private manufacturing sector.

 Saudi Arabia's manufacturing base has traditionally been dominated by segments dependent on the oil sector.
-The development of Saudi Arabia's petrochemicals and plastics industry is one of the important elements in the Government's economic diversification programme, and forms a significant portion of Saudi Arabia's manufactured products (see "-Petrochemicals and Plastics" above).
+The development of Saudi Arabia's petrochemicals and plastics industry is one of the important elements in the Government's economic diversification programme, and forms a significant portion of Saudi Arabia's manufactured products (see "-Petrochemicals, Chemicals and Plastics" above).
 Diversifying Saudi Arabia's economy and growing its manufacturing sector has been a priority of the Government, which has invested considerable efforts and resources into the manufacturing industry in recent decades.
-As a result of the Government's emphasis on Saudi Arabia's industrial development in the non-oil sector, industrial products make up more than 95 per cent. of Saudi Arabia's non-oil exports as at 31 December 2015.
-Continuous GDP growth, improved business environment and more FDI is driving the development of a number of different manufacturing sub-sectors, such as automobiles, light machinery, construction materials and pharmaceuticals.
+As a result of the Government's emphasis on Saudi Arabia's industrial development in the non-oil sector, industrial products make up more than 95 per cent. of Saudi Arabia's non-oil exports as at 31 December 2018.
+Continuous GDP growth and improved business environment is driving the development of a number of different manufacturing sub-sectors, such as automobiles, light machinery, construction materials and pharmaceuticals.